jobcloud/php-kafka-lib/README.md

     new KafkaAvroSchema('keySchema' , 9 /* , AvroSchema $definition */)
 );

-// if you are only decoding key or value, you can pass that mode as additional third argument
+// if you are only decoding key or value, you can just only register that schema and the
-// per default both key and body will get decoded
+// encoder / decoder will leave it untouched.
+It is advised against doing that, some tools might not play
+// nice if you don't fully encode your message
-$decoder = new AvroDecoder($registry, $recordSerializer /*, AvroDecoderInterface::DECODE_BODY */);
+$decoder = new AvroDecoder($registry, $recordSerializer);

 $consumer = KafkaConsumerBuilder::create()
      ->withAdditionalConfig(